simeononsecurity/simeononsecurity.ch/content/it-career-playbook/getting-a-job-in-it/it-interview-questions/index.en.md

 date: 2026-07-22
 description: "Common IT interview questions by role — help desk, sysadmin, network engineer, and cloud engineer — with sample answers, behavioral interview strategy, and what interviewers are actually testing."
 tags: ["IT interview questions", "sysadmin interview questions", "cloud engineer interview questions", "help desk interview questions", "network engineer interview questions", "IT behavioral interview", "IT technical interview", "IT job interview prep 2026"]
-coverAlt: "A split-screen illustration showing an IT professional in a video interview on one side and a whiteboard with network diagrams on the other, rendered in blues and purples on a dark background."
+coverAlt: "An IT interview scene showing a candidate answering technical questions with a laptop and network diagrams on one side, and discussing behavioral questions using the STAR method on the other side, set against a dark background."
 coverCaption: ""
+cover: "/img/cover/it-interview-questions-tech-behavioral-strategies.webp"
 ---

 #### [Click Here to Return To the IT Career Playbook](/it-career-playbook-start/)